Skip to main content

 A Megatrend is a long-term driving force that is observable now and will continue to have a global impact in years to come

-In developed countries in particular, non-communicable diseases (NCDs) such as cancer are major morbidity and mortality causes.
-Antimicrobial resistance is one of our top health threats, mental health challenges are rising and the recent COVID-19 pandemic provided a stark reminder - after the SARS and MERS outbreaks which could be contained - that new ‘zoonoses’ (i.e. infections that jump to humans from another animal) are an ever-present risk to global health.
-Scientists warn that new (zoonotic) diseases could emerge, (or re-emerge) from the impact humans are having on the environment.
+In developed countries in particular, non-communicable diseases (NCDs) (e.g. cardiovascular disease and cancer) are major morbidity and mortality causes.
+Obesity is becoming a global health issue, while the challenge of malnutrition remains.
+Antimicrobial resistance is one of the top health threats, mental health challenges are rising and new ‘zoonoses’ (i.e. infections that jump to humans from an animal) are an ever-present risk to global health.
+At the same time, ‘lessons learned’ from the COVID-19 pandemic, biotechnology advances, personalised medicine and e-health approaches, all bring opportunities.

 This Megatrend is part of the Megatrends Hub